WordPress Multisite Migration: Step-by-Step Guide to Move Without Downtime

 • Make sure the PHP versions on the source and destination sites match.
 While this isn’t necessary, it can help prevent certain errors after the migration has been completed, like the HTTP 500 Error.

-How to migrate WordPress multisite using a plugin
+Option 1: Migrate multisite using a plugin

 Migrating a multisite using a dedicated WordPress multisite migration plugin is probably the easiest and fastest way to do so.
-However, not all migration plugins are built equal, which is why I highly recommend using Migrate Guru.
+However, not all migration plugins are built equal, which is why we highly recommend using Migrate Guru.
 It can migrate multisites out of the box for free, which is usually a paid feature for other plugins.
-Moreover, it works with any web host out there and powers the migration feature of popular web hosts like WP Engine, Flywheel, Cloudways, and more.

 1. Install and activate Migrate Guru on your website.